Site Map

 Peripheral vascular disease; PVD; PAD; Arteriosclerosis obliterans; Blockage of leg arteries; Claudication; Intermittent claudication; Vaso-occlusive disease of the legs; Arterial insufficiency of the legs; Recurrent leg pain and cramping; Calf pain with exercise

 Peripheral artery disease (PAD) is a condition of the blood vessels that supply the legs and feet.
 It occurs due to narrowing of the arteries in the legs.
-This causes decreased blood flow, which can injure nerves and other tissues.
+This causes decreased blood flow, which can injure skin, muscles, nerves and other tissues.

 Images